 Malchin Peak (13,655ft/4163m) (trekking peak)

 Our expedition takes place in the Western province of Bayan Olgii, in the Tavan Bogd Range.
-Here we visit with nomadic shepherds then head to the snow capped, glaciated peaks of the Altai.
-Geographically, much of the highlands are defined by green pastures with fox, bear, lynx and falcons inhabiting the lower regions.
-The Mongolian countryside possesses a wide array of indigenous flora and fauna including, yak, horse, sheep and the Bactrian double-humped camel.
+Here we visit with nomadic shepherds then head to the snowcapped, glaciated peaks of the Altai.
+Geographically, much of the highlands are defined by green pastures, with fox, bear, lynx and falcons inhabiting the lower regions.
+The Mongolian countryside possesses an array of indigenous flora and fauna, including yaks, horses, sheep and Bactrian double-humped camels.
 Our expedition is supported by ponies and we camp throughout the countryside.
 We visit and overnight in gers, traditional felt-covered nomadic homes.
-With luck, we may have the opportunity to interact with traditional falconers.
+With luck, we may interact with traditional falconers.

 There are no technical prerequisites for Trekkers.

 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition is required.
 Climbers and Trekkers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.
 We encourage you to contact us so that we may assist you in developing a training program that meets your particular needs.
 Comprehensive training information can be found here.

 Alpine Ascents is deeply committed to maintaining ecosystems at home and around the world.
 With each expedition, trek and course, we not only attempt to leave the environment as we found it, but strive to assist the local population in protecting the land and people indigenous to that region.
 Alpine Ascents reaches for the highest ethical business practices at home and abroad.
 Each staff member is dedicated to environmentally sound alpine ascents.